hsomesun/Portus-On-OracleLinux7/README.md

 1. Registry images will be stored in `/var/lib/registry/data` on the host
 2. Certificates will be stored in `/var/lib/registry/certs` on the host
 3. Configuration files will be stored in `/var/lib/registry` on the host
+4. MariaDB data will be stored in `/var/lib/registry/mariadb` on the host
 4. You have a valid SSL certificate and key for the host

+These directories need to be created manually before starting any of the containers below.

 ## Base Configuration/Replacements